 Suncor produces refined products, marketed through our Petro-Canada retail network.
-Potential for consumer behaviour changes, as a result of increasing availability of non-fossil fuel alternatives such as electric vehicles, could reduce the demand for Suncor's fossil fuel based refined products While it remains to be seen whether consumer adoption of alternative energy vehicles will wane in light of sustained low oil prices, we believe hybrid, plug-in hybrid, and electric vehicles will remain cost-effective additions to the passenger vehicle fleet and will, along with fuel efficiency standards, contribute to moderating growth in global gasoline demand.
+Potential for consumer behaviour changes, as a result of increasing availability of nonfossil fuel alternatives such as electric vehicles, could reduce the demand for Suncor's fossil fuel based refined products.

+While it remains to be seen whether consumer adoption of alternative energy vehicles will accelerate, we believe hybrid, plug-in hybrid, and electric vehicles will remain cost-effective additions to the passenger vehicle fleet and will, along with fuel efficiency standards, contribute to moderating growth in global gasoline demand.
 We also believe safety, low-cost, consumer convenience and improvements in carbon intensity mean liquid fuels will remain the primary fuel source in vehicle mobility for many years to come.

 Mitigating this trend, we expect that older, inefficient refining capacity will be taken out of commission in the future, somewhat balancing North American supply and demand.
 Retention of market share in refined product sales will become critical, likely resulting in tight retail margins in North America.
 However, both refined products and crude oils are easily transported into global markets.